-- The fuel injection computer can start activating the fuel injectors.
+- Used by the fuel injection computer to activate the fuel injectors.

-What Happens When The CKP Sensor Goes Bad?
+What Happens When A CKP Sensor Goes Bad?

-In the next section, I'll explain some of the symptoms you'll see when the crankshaft position sensor fails.
+In the next section, I'll explain some of the symptoms you'll see with a bad CKP sensor.

 What Problems Can A CKP Sensor Cause?

 - The engine is not going to start because the ignition control module will not activate the ignition coil packs that sit on top of it.